Tufail Ahmad

 Tufail Ahmad is a British journalist and political commentator of Indian origin.
-He has been the Director of the South Asia Studies Project at the Middle East Media Research Institute (MEMRI) in Washington, D.C.
-In his recent writings, he was described as a Contributing Editor at Firstpost and as Executive Director of the Open Source Institute (OSI), New Delhi.
+He has been the Director of the South Asia Studies Project at the Middle East Media Research Institute (MEMRI), an anti-Islam and pro-Israel media comapany in Washington, D.C.
+In his recent writings, he was described as a Contributing Editor at Firstpost and as executive director of the Open Source Institute (OSI), New Delhi.

 Life and career

 Tufail was born in the West Champaran district in Bihar, India.
 He is currently a British citizen.

 Tufail has a B.A.
 (Hons) in Sociology from the Aligarh Muslim University.
 He further studied Social Systems at Jawaharlal Nehru University and War Studies at the King's College London, receiving M.A. degrees in both.
 He also holds a Post-Graduate Diploma in Journalism from the Indian Institute of Mass Communication, New Delhi.

 He worked in Delhi for C-voter, Press Trust of India and Inomy Media.
 Subsequently, he worked as an editor with the BBC Urdu Service in London for approximately eight years, focusing on the coverage of Pakistan.

 Tufail is currently the Director of the 'South Asia Studies Project' at the Middle East Media Research Institute (MEMRI) in Washington, D.C.
 His research is focused on jihadist movements in Afghanistan, Pakistan, India and Bangladesh as well as the counter-terrorism policies of the countries.
 He also carries out research on issues of cultural and religious freedom in these countries.